longtongster/ml-project-template/README.md

 In case the workflow needs certains permissions, repository secrets can be used.
 These can be created under `settings` then `Secrets and Variables`.
 In the example github workflow it is shown how a secret can be used.

+### Environment variables

+The workflow file contains and example or a global and job variable

+### Workflow file

 ```
 # This is a basic workflow to help you get started with Actions